maximebf/gousse.js/README.md

  - components emit events which will bubble up to the top
  - other components / the app can react to these events and re-render themselves

+Note: none of the examples use a module loader but gousse respects the UMD convention.
+However, if loaded directly via `<script>` it will add the exports to the global scope.

 ## Events

 Gousse introduces some functions to help you manage an event lifecycle.
-We call global events, events which are dispatched on document.body.
+We call global events, events which are dispatched on document.

 `dispatch(eventName, data, node)` is used to dispatch events.
 If `node` is omitted, the event is dispatched from the body.
 Events are dispatched using `CustomEvent` which means the data is available under the `detail` property.